Logarithmic sized proofs of commitment

 However, we cannot simply re-use our previous algorithm because the prover can provide multiple openings to $P$.
 For example, if $\mathbf{a} = [1,2]$ and $\mathbf{b} = [3,4]$, the prover can open also open with vectors $\mathbf{a}’ = [3,2]$ and $\mathbf{b}’ = [1, 4]$.

-To create a secure proof of knowledge of an inner product, the prover must also compute and send a commitment $\mathbf{a}$ and $\mathbf{b}$.
+To create a secure proof of knowledge of an inner product, the prover must also compute and send a commitment for $\mathbf{a}$ and $\mathbf{b}$.

 Converting a scalar inner product to a scalar-point inner product

-Let $\mathbf{Q}^n$ be the vector $Q$ repeated $n$ times, i.e.
+Let $\mathbf{Q}^n$ be the vector consisting of $n$ copies of the point $Q$, i.e.

 $$\mathbf{Q}^n=[\underbrace{Q,\dots, Q}_n]$$